AdobeDocs/audience-manager.de-DE/help/using/features/algorithmic-models/trait-exclusion-algo-models.md

 >[!IMPORTANT]
 >
 >Ein wichtiger Hinweis zum dritten Verwendungsfall.
-Wenn der Drittanbieter-Datenprovider dem Datenfeed *nach Erstellung des Modells*eine neue demografische Eigenschaft hinzufügt, wird die Eigenschaft automatisch vom Modell aufgenommen.
+If the third-party data provider adds a new demographic trait to the data feed *after you created the model*, the trait is automatically picked up by the model.
 Sie können Eigenschaften nicht aus der Modellierung ausschließen, nachdem Sie das Modell erstellt haben.
-Siehe [Wichtige Aspekte und Einschränkungen](../../features/algorithmic-models/trait-exclusion-algo-models.md#important-aspects-and-limitations).
+See [Important Aspects &amp; Limitations](../../features/algorithmic-models/trait-exclusion-algo-models.md#important-aspects-and-limitations).
 Seien Sie vorsichtig, wenn Sie diese Funktion verwenden und mit dem Datenanbieter zusammenarbeiten, um sicherzustellen, dass Sie über Änderungen an der Feed-Struktur informiert werden.

 ![](assets/lam_exclude_traits.png)

-## Verwenden von Eigenschaftsausnahmen {#how-to-use}
+## How to Use Trait Exclusions {#how-to-use}

-Verwenden Sie den [Arbeitsablauf zum Erstellen von Modellen](../../features/algorithmic-models/create-model.md#build-model) , um neue algorithmische Modelle zu erstellen.
+Use the [Build a model](../../features/algorithmic-models/create-model.md#build-model) workflow to build new algorithmic models.

-1. Die [!UICONTROL Exclusions] Auswahl wird ausgegraut, bis Sie eine oder mehrere Datenquellen für die Modellierung auswählen.
+1. The [!UICONTROL Exclusions] selection is greyed out until you select one or more data sources for modeling.
-2. Nachdem Sie eine oder mehrere Datenquellen für die Modellierung ausgewählt haben, klicken **[!UICONTROL Browse All Traits]** Sie auf.
+2. After selecting one or more data sources for modeling, press **[!UICONTROL Browse All Traits]**.
-3. Im **[!UICONTROL Select Traits to Exclude]** Fenster können Sie alle Eigenschaften anzeigen, die mit den zuvor ausgewählten Datenquellen verknüpft sind.
+3. In the **[!UICONTROL Select Traits to Exclude]** window, you can see all traits associated with the data sources you selected previously.
 Wählen Sie die Eigenschaften aus, die Sie ausschließen möchten.
 4. Sie können die Eigenschaften nach Eigenschaftstyp filtern oder die Ordner im Eigenschaftenmodus durchsuchen.
 Beachten Sie, dass Eigenschaftenordner nur die Eigenschaften anzeigen, die mit Ihren ausgewählten Datenquellen verknüpft sind.
-5. Drücken **[!UICONTROL Exclude Selected Traits]** Sie auf.
+5. Press **[!UICONTROL Exclude Selected Traits]**.

 >[!TIP]
 >